-Third parties such as enterprises, self-employed professionals, freelancers, knowledge centres and research institutions providing services to a project or research partner as a sub-contractor or employees of the project partners who submit invoices for their services are to be categorized under third-party services.
+Third parties such as enterprises, self-employed professionals, freelancers, knowledge centres and research institutions providing services to a project or research partner as a sub-contractor or employees of the project partners who submit invoices for their services are to be categorised under third-party services.
 Third-party services must be invoiced at market rate, in accordance with European regulations.
 If a market rate is not available, the organization must provide its services at a rate that covers its costs whilst allowing for a reasonable margin.
 This category covers both services and custom goods designed specifically for the project.
-Non-unique goods, e.g. raw materials, should be categorized under operating costs.
-If the purchased goods are capitalized, they should be categorized under investments.
+Non-unique goods, e.g. raw materials, should be categorised under operating costs.
+If the purchased goods are capitalised, they should be categorised under investments.
 Subcontracted research institutions should preferably invoice their services rendered on the basis of unit costs (e.g. per test, sample, run, hour).
-In no case should more than half of the total project budget be spent on activities outside Flanders.
+In no case should more than half of the total partner project budget be spent on activities outside Flanders.
 Subcontractors do not share any of the knowledge or risk of the project and cannot claim any rights to the project's results.
 In negotiating a fair rate for third-party services, the project partner may grant certain rights.
-In any case, research organizations are to be paid a fair market rate for services rendered (see also §1.3).
+In any case, research organizations are to be paid a fair market rate for services rendered.

-The costs of third-party services must be broken down into Working Units or some other cost driver, which must also be reflected and justified in the project program.
-The Agency for Innovation and Entrepreneurship may request to inspect agreements concluded with subcontractors.
+The costs of third-party services must be broken down into Person Months or some other cost driver, which must also be reflected and justified in the project programme.
+The VLAIO may request to inspect agreements concluded with subcontractors.
+As with employees on payroll, the VLAIO's default is 1,596 hours or 210 working days for full-time employment.

 Third-party services with a total cost amounting to less than EUR 10,000 (ex.
-VAT) should be categorized under operating costs (§2.3).
+VAT) should be categorized under operating costs.